kubernetes/enhancements/keps/sig-auth/2799-reduction-of-secret-based-service-account-token/README.md

 Determine the date that a given secret was last used:

-1. `last-used` if exists and after `tracked-since`.
+1. `kubernetes.io/legacy-token-last-used` if exists and after `since` stored in the configmap `kube-apiserver-legacy-service-account-token-tracking`.
-2. defaults to `tracked-since`
+2. defaults to `since`

-If `tracked-since` is unavailable, no secret would be removed.
+If `kube-apiserver-legacy-service-account-token-tracking` is unavailable, no secret would be removed.

 ### Test Plan